 HAPPY SOLSTICE, EVERYONE!

-Thank you for joining our Solstice CSA to celebrate the return of the light with good cheer and good health for the New Year.
-We are proud to share this collaboration of the Brinery, Garden Works, Mill Pond Bread, Harvest Kitchen, and Tantre Farm for this unique Solstice celebration.
+Thank you for joining our Solstice Share to celebrate the return of the light with good cheer and good health for the New Year.
+We are proud to share this collaboration of the Brinery, Garden Works, Ginger Deli, Harvest Kitchen, and Mana Farms for this unique collaborative Solstice celebration.
 Through this cooperative spirit we embrace the euphoria of this moment to provide you with winter sustenance of these nutritionally dense roots and storage vegetables.
 We hope this food will contribute to a happy, healthy feast for you and your family.

-We will be distributing the vegetables for this generous share in a 2 bushel box with the following items on the side: The Brinery’s jar of sauerkraut, Mill Pond Bread’s Sourdough French Bread, Garden Works’s sunflower and pea shoots, and Harvest Kitchen’s pot pie and slaw.
+We will be distributing our Tantre vegetables in a 2-bushel, large box with the following items on the side at the Food Hub and the Farm (Argus and Pure Pastures will have all these items contained in our half-bushel, summer share box): The Brinery’s jar of sauerkraut, Ginger Deli’s baguette, Garden Works’s organic pea shoots, Mana Farms organic apples, and Harvest Kitchen’s root gremolata.
 This means that it might be helpful to bring some extra bags, boxes, or baskets, if you don’t want to bring the box home.
 You can keep the box or return it at a later date to any of the distribution sites or to our market stall.
-We will have some extra bags available.
-You will need to check off your name on the Pick Up List at the Washtenaw Food Hub from 9 AM until Noon, Tantre Farm from 2 to 5 PM, and Pure Pastures from 9 AM until 7 PM.
-Please ask for help if you need any help loading, and most importantly please make sure that your final payment goes into the Payment Envelope at each distribution site on Saturday, if you haven’t paid for your share yet.
-All CSA members at Pure Pastures need to mail their payments to the farm.
+We will have some extra bags available at the Hub and Farm locations, but not at Argus or Pure Pastures.
+You will need to check off your name on the Pick Up List at the Washtenaw Food Hub from 9 AM until Noon, Tantre Farm from 2 to 5 PM, Pure Pastures from 10 AM until 7 PM, and Argus Farm Stop-Packard from 8 AM until 6 PM.
+Please ask for help if you need any help loading, and most importantly please make sure that your final payment goes into the Payment Envelope at the Hub or Farm distribution site on Saturday, if you haven’t paid for your share yet.
+All CSA members at Pure Pastures and Argus need to mail their payment to the farm.
 Please have the courtesy to email or text/call Deb’s cell phone at 734-385-6748, if you can’t make it to your scheduled Distribution Site, so we know what your situation is, so we don’t have to track you down.
 More storage tips can be found on our website under CSA Info>Veggie Id or Recipes>Produce Information Organized by Parts of the Plant.

 –Deb and Richard